santoshbu89/dotnet-geek/README.md

 ## Who We Are?

 We are a team of freelanceers.
 We provide an end to end IT solutions to business i.e. from understanding requirements, designing system, architecting, developing, testing, deploying and to maintain & support it.
-We also built data driven artifical intelligence based products and services using machine learning, deep learning and natural language processing.
+We also provide data driven solutions in artifical intelligence using machine learning, deep learning and natural language processing.

 ### Domains we already delivered projects.

 We have good understanding of Banking and Financial services, Automotives, Oil Industries, Healthcare and Education system.
+We built products on computer vision for the nodule detection and covid detection,tace recongnition system, creation of user interface using artificial intelligence,teeth disease identification, chatbot for the restaurants and ticket management system.

 ### Tools and Technologies